brsr/antitile/docs/gco.rst

 :math:`\Box(a,b)` for the quadrilateral GC operator.
-This program deviates from the parameterization of the triangular GC operation used in chemistry-oriented texts such as [Deza2015]_: it uses the traditional parameterization for geodesic domes and Goldberg polyhedra.
+This program deviates from the parameterization of the triangular GC operation used in chemistry-oriented texts such as [Deza2015]_: it uses the traditional parameterization for geodesic domes and Goldberg polyhedra, used in e.g.
+[Goldberg]_ and [Coxeter]_.

 Applications
 ------------